What is Infertility?

 Because infertility is simply defined as an inability to conceive children, as opposed to a visualizable disease, there is no way to concretely diagnose infertility without several failed attempts at pregnancy.
-Nevertheless, there are many diagnostic tools and methods that can be useful in diagnosing the underlying cause to the condition.
+Nevertheless, there are many diagnostic tools and methods that can be useful in diagnosing the underlying cause of the condition.

-Hormone tests: There are many hormones that can be tested to assess a patient’s fertility chances, such as in checking levels of ovulatory hormones, early levels of menstrual cycle hormones to assess ovarian reserve (quality and quantity of eggs) and pituitary hormones that control reproductive processes.
+Hormone tests: There are many hormones that can be tested to assess a patient’s fertility chances, such as checking levels of ovulatory hormones, early levels of menstrual cycle hormones to assess ovarian reserve (quality and quantity of eggs), and pituitary hormones that control reproductive processes.
 Any abnormal hormonal values can be a possible sign of infertility.

-Sonohysterography: This imaging technique uses an intravaginal ultrasound to produce images that help to evaluate the uterus and fallopian tubes.
+Sonohysterography: This imaging technique uses an intravaginal ultrasound to produce images that evaluate the uterus and fallopian tubes.
 It can be used to find blockages, abnormal uterine bleeding or any other symptomatic causes of infertility.

 Hysteroscopy: During this inpatient exam, a thinly lighted device is inserted through the vagina in order to examine the cervix, inner uterus and fallopian tubes.
 This can help determine if there are any causal diseases of infertility, such as endometriosis, adenomyosis, etc.

 While not all infertility cases can be corrected, it is always worth the effort to try and find a proper treatment option.
-A big deciding factor on how to treat your infertility, is to first determine the cause of the condition.
+A big deciding factor on how to treat your infertility is to first determine the cause of the condition.